-Today in the cognitive health world, there are two main types of therapy being used by mental healthcare workers.
-The first type of therapy was originated by Sigmund Freud.
+Today in the cognitive behavioral therapy world, there are two main types of therapy being used by mental health care workers.
+The first type of treatment was originated by Sigmund Freud.
 Freud thought that all mental issues that face men and women come from the past.
 They may show up here and there as mental issues or even in dreams.
 For example, a person who is experiencing depression today may have had something depressing or shocking happen to them in their past, and it is currently coming to their mind as depression.

 The second and newest type of therapy that is often practiced is called cognitive behavioral therapy.
-This type of therapy is gaining an increasing amount of traction with mental healthcare workers because of its effectiveness.
+This kind of therapy is gaining an increasing amount of traction with mental health care workers because of its effectiveness.
 In fact, today it is quite common to find counselors or therapists who use cognitive behavioral therapy to work with their patients.

 How Does Cognitive Behavioral Therapy Work?

 Cognitive behavioral therapy focuses on the way that a patient is currently thinking.
 Many people who suffer from depression or anxiety will benefit from cognitive behavioral therapy.
 Disorders or issues like depression or anxiety often stem from negative thinking that can snowball and get out of control.
 Cognitive behavioral therapy highlights this fact.

 The therapist can speak one-on-one with a patient about the thoughts they are having and any emotions that are coming alongside those ideas.
 Together, they are then able to dissect the thoughts and feelings.
 Much emphasis is placed on the fact that any given thoughts that arise in mind are not always to be instantly believed as being true.
 You can let them pass by without harming you.